 - Durable and sturdy construction that handles any storm

-- Built-in closet with shelves and hanger bar to organize gear and clothes
+- Cabin tent features built-in closet with shelves and hanger bar to help you stay organized

 - Quick, easy setup with pre-attached, color-coded poles